- Earth system science

 Sarah Cornell's research focuses on global sustainability.
 She coordinates SRC’s research and international collaborations on Earth resilience

-Sarah leads a transdisciplinary team of researchers who aim to characterize the global ‘safe operating space for humanity’ in applicable ways.
-She jointly coordinates the international planetary boundaries research network PB-net.
-She contributes to the science-policy interface work of SwedBio.
-She teaches Challenges of the Anthropocene, an introduction to global change science and policy, in the SRC Master’s programme.
+Cornell leads a transdisciplinary team of researchers who aim to characterize the global ‘safe operating space for humanity’ in applicable ways, and is active in the growing international community of researchers advancing planetary boundaries science together with practitioners who use the framework.
+She also contributes to the science-policy interface work of SwedBio.

 She has combined her own research with international science coordination for several years, helping bridge various knowledge communities in environmental change science.
 And she has occasionally worked as a sustainability consultant, on issues ranging from local participatory processes for community planning up to global environmental risks.

-Sarah is involved in several forums where science interfaces with policy, business and wider society.
-She has served as a Trustee and Vice President of the international Institute of Marine Engineering, Science and Technology, a learned society and membership body for all marine professionals.
-She co-chairs the Executive Committee of IHOPE (Integrated History and Future of People on Earth), a Future Earth project.
-She co-convenes PB-net, an international network of policy-engaged researchers working to advance planetary boundaries science and operationalization.
+Cornell is involved in several forums where science interfaces with policy, business and wider society.
+She has served as a trustee and vice president of the international Institute of Marine Engineering, Science and Technology, a learned society and membership body for all marine professionals.
+She co-chairs the executive committee of IHOPE (Integrated History and Future of People on Earth), a Future Earth project.
 She is associate editor for the journal Environmental Science & Policy, and an editorial advisory board member of the Journal of Critical Realism.

-Throughout her career Sarah has championed university, national and EU initiatives to support women, working parents, and contract research staff working in science.
+Throughout her career Cornell has championed university, national and EU initiatives to support women, working parents, and contract research staff working in science.

 Awards and achievements:

 - Contributing author and expert reviewer for IPCC Working Group II

 What is the future of synthetic chemicals and GMOs in sustainable food systems?